kadza/nvim/README.md

 # Plugins

 - noice
-- search, cmdline in a popup in a middle instead of bottom
+  -- search, cmdline in a popup in a middle instead of bottom -- messages in nofications
-- messages in nofications
+- gitsigns
+  -- current line blame